 What Does Leading Women Cost?

-The cost of a Leading Women conference is roughly around $20,000.
-But we are committed that cost will not prohibit attendance.
-Both North American sessions of Leading Women were mostly underwritten by grants and gifts.
+The total cost of a Leading Women conference is roughly around $20,000.
+We are committed that cost will not prohibit attendance.
+We ask participants to pay only some of this cost (with limited scholarships available).
+All of our North American sessions of Leading Women have been mostly underwritten by grants and gifts.
 We hope to continue offering Leading Women in the future, and continue to seek funding.
-If you would like to help fund this work or know an individual or group that might, please contact me!
+If you would like to help fund this work or know an individual or group that might, please contact me below.